cairo-book/cairo-book/src/ch03-02-dictionaries.md

 {{#rustdoc_include ../listings/ch03-common-collections/no_listing_12_custom_methods/src/lib.cairo:main}}
 ```

-## Dictionaries of types not supported natively
+## Dictionaries of Types not Supported Natively

 One restriction of `Felt252Dict<T>` that we haven't talked about is the trait `Felt252DictValue<T>`.
 This trait defines the `zero_default` method which is the one that gets called when a value does not exist in the dictionary.